lzl124631x/LeetCode/leetcode/87. Scramble String/README.md

 ## Solution 4.

 `areAnagram` is the most important optimization here because it can eliminate lots computation of sub-cases.
-Time `4ms`.
+Even without storing visited result, this optization is good to reduce the time to `4ms`.

 ```cpp
 // OJ: https://leetcode.com/problems/scramble-string